******* Mathematics at the Ness of Brodgar

 The stones of Brodgar or the walls of Maes Howe don’t move, nor go away (at least let’s hope so), neither does the overwhelming circumstantial evidence, nor a verdict beyond reasonable doubt; new terms to archaeology perhaps, but well worth considering, in a situation where mathematical precision does not and cannot exist beyond what I present.

-And what is more, is, I think, that we owe this extraordinary culture the benefit of the doubt, if we doubt these outcomes of our analysis, which, in my view, are beyond reasonable doubt, however hard I find it myself sometimes to believe what I have unearthed.
+And what is more, is, I think, that we owe this extraordinary culture ‘a kind of benefit of the doubt‘ that they could do it, that is, if we doubt these outcomes of our analysis, which, in my view, are beyond reasonable doubt, however hard I find it myself sometimes to believe what I have unearthed.

 The matching measures!